frederic-mahe/Boye-Kinzig-Stream-Parasites/README.md

-# 18S V9 Metabarcoding data for rivers Boyer and Kinzig, Germany
+# 18S V9 Metabarcoding data for rivers Boye and Kinzig, Germany

 A CRC study on two river systems under different stresses and management strategies.